anderser/pydocsplit/README.md

 #pyDocsplit

-A simple Python API implementation of the great Docsplit utility from DocumentCloud
+A simple Python wrapper of the great Docsplit utility from DocumentCloud
 <http://github.com/documentcloud/docsplit>

+Please feel free to file issues, fork and extend!

 ##Requirements: